 2. Highball

-Wider and shorter than a Collins glass but taller than an Old Fashioned glass, Highball glasses are perfect for most mixed drinks and cocktails.
+Wider and shorter than a Collins glass but taller than an Old fashioned glass, Highball glasses are perfect for most mixed drinks and cocktails.
 They hold 8-12 ounces of liquid and are generally used for drinks that have more mixer in them than alcohol.

 3. Zombie

 Originally used to serve a drink called the Zombie, these glasses are still very popular due to how straight the lines are and how stylish they appear.
-This glass is generally taller than other glass options and can actually be around 7 inches tall.
-They are frosted or clear, and both will showcase the beauty of the drink and its unique colors.
-Due to their taller size, they generally hold about 13.5 ounces of liquid.
+This glass is generally taller than other glass options and can actually be around seven inches tall.

 4. Collins

 These glasses average about 12 ounces in capacity, but some will easily hold 14.
-They are tall, cylindrical, and normal made of regular or frosted glass.
+They are tall, cylindrical, and normally made of regular or frosted glass.
 While you can use a Highball glass in a pinch, it is nice to be able to serve your beverages in the correct glass.

 5. Sling

 This tall and thin glass is perfect for a lot of drinks but most notably used for Long Island Ice Teas.
 They have a small foot at the base, which make them perfect for parties, as they are much more difficult to knock over than other glasses are.
-Due to how slim they are, they are easy and comfortable to hold and while they are designed for a certain beverage, they will hold any drink that you want to enjoy in style.

 6. Irish Coffee

-If you are going to be enjoying a warm alcoholic beverage then you will want this type of glass, as they have small handles and are heat-resistant.
 This ensures that you can easily drink your beverage without burning your hands.
 The flared opening of these glasses allows there to be some foam on top of the drink.

 7. Old Fashioned

-Also called a “lowball glass”, these glasses have a solid base that are perfect for muddling drinks in them.
-They are squatter and more solid to hold than a Highball glass.
 Some people also use these glasses when they are going to be drinking their liquor neat and enjoy that the glass can easily be held in a number of ways without worrying about dropping or spilling their drink.

 8. Rocks

 This glass is ideal for any kind of cocktail that you want to enjoy as well as having liquor straight up on some ice.
 While they are shorter glasses, there is plenty to hold on to so that there is no risk of accidentally dropping the drink.
-In addition, they are wide enough to easily hold plenty of ice to keep the drink nice and cold and still accommodate a stirrer.
-The wide opening at the top ensures that the drinker will be able to smell and really enjoy their beverage.

 9. Tumbler

 This is a great glass that can be used in a number of ways.
 While there is no stem, which means that the drink will heat up more in the hand, the curve of the glass ensures that the beverage smells and tastes great.
-This is a flat bottomed glass that is perfect for most uses, and although it’s possible to buy ones that have smaller openings on the top, opting for one that is nice and wide will ensure that the drinker can really enjoy their beverage.

 10. Martini